 Ico and Shadow of the Colossus were released 10 years ago and so I thought I'd do a retrospective on some of my favourite games of all time.

-I bought Shadow of the Colossus the day it came out and played it solid for a week.
+When Team Ico, the creators behind Ico released Shadow of the Colossus I bought it the day it came out and played it solidly for a week.
 At the beginning of SOTC we are given some narrative but events feel bigger than us and the world seems to have existed before our character comes into play, it seems like a lived in world yet so very little is told; Why is Mono dead?
 Who is Wander and what is his relationship to Mono?
 What is the desolate place and how did Wander know of the prophecy to cheat death and bring people back from the other side?
 Who are the Colossi and who is the voice guiding you to destroy such beautiful creatures?

 I look forward to The Last Guardian and wait, like most of the world, with unquenchable excitement at what Fumito Ueda, the auteur of Team Ico has spend a whole console generation to produce.